OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Deployment.Tenant.Tags`

-Comma delimited list of tags that belong the the Tenant being deployed for.
+Comma delimited list of tags that belong the Tenant being deployed for.
 If the deployment is untenanted (or pre 3.4.0) then this variable will not be present.

 Example: *Tenant type/External, Upgrade ring/Early adopter*